Research Projects

 (GPb) at

-the glucogen storage site of the enzyme (Figure C1) [1].
-In order to investigate
+the glucogen storage site of the enzyme (Fig. C1) [1].
+In order to

-whether the storage site can be exploited as target for modulating
+investigate whether the storage site can be exploited as target for

 α,